 Charging session to CHF: in case of long NS lifetime, the corresponding charging session will be maintained for a long time if thresholds for termination are not crossed.

-Editor’s Note: Whether this solution fully or partially solves the keyissue is tbc.

 For all solutions, the particular REQ-NSCH-06 is covered under the NSACF behavior which counts UEs connected in EPS when EPS counting is required.
 In this case, the network description of the solution relates to interworking with EPC procedures instead of 5GC procedures involving the AMF.